WVFT

 WVFT (93.3 FM) is a radio station broadcasting a talk radio format.
-Licensed to Gretna, Florida, United States, the station serves the Tallahassee area.
+Licensed to Gretna, Florida, United States, it serves the Tallahassee area.
 The station is currently owned by Magic Broadcasting.
 Studios are located near the interchange of Monroe Street and I-10 in Tallahassee, and its transmitter is in Midway, Florida.

-On April 16, 2012, the then-WGWD changed its format to talk, and is now branded as "Real Talk 93.3".
-On December 10, 2012, the station changed its call sign to the current WVFT.
+On April 16, 2012 the then-WGWD changed its format to talk, and is now branded as "Real Talk 93.3".
+On December 10, 2012 the station changed its call sign to the current WVFT.